 Install Percona XtraDB Cluster on Minikube¶

 Install Minikube, using a way recommended for your system.
-This includes the installation of the following three components: #. kubectl tool, #. a hypervisor, if it is not already installed, #. actual Minikube package
+This includes the installation of the following three components:

-After the installation running
+After the installation, run

 minikube dashboardwill start the dashboard and open it in your default web browser.